You should carefully read these Terms that apply to our appointment by you and the services we will provide.

 If payment is not received from you in accordance with the above terms, we, or your insurer may be forced to cancel or lapse the relevant policy/policies, which could mean that part or all of a claim may not be paid.
 You may also be in breach of legally required insurance cover.

 If you choose to pay for your insurance premium using a finance provider your details will be passed onto them.
-We will provide you with a breakdown of the costs of your monthly instalments and subsequently a document outlining key features of their credit agreement with you, it is important that you take time to read this document and must contact us if you do not receive this.
+We will provide you with a breakdown of the costs of your monthly instalments and subsequently a document outlining key features of their credit agreement with you including any fees they apply and the cost of default charges, it is important that you take time to read this document and must contact us if you do not receive this.
 If you have any queries or questions, either about the service provided by the finance provider or their terms and conditions you should in the first instance contact them.

 You will be responsible for paying any time on risk charge and putting in place any alternative insurance and/or payment arrangements you need.

 Upon receiving your strict acceptance to pay for insurance premiums through the finance provider, we will instruct them to proceed with your application for credit.
 This process will involve the provider searching public information that a credit reference agency holds about you and any previous payment history you have with that provider.
 The credit reference agency will add details of your search and your application to their record about you whether or not your application is successful.
 Please read carefully the pre-contractual explanations and the information regarding the cost of credit (including any representative examples).
 Together they provide important information in relation to the credit facility available from the finance provider.
 To use the finance providers’ facility you must be resident in the UK, aged 18 years or over and hold a bank or building society current account which can support direct debit payments.
 Credit is available subject to status.